egarciaweb/Newsletter-Signup/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can get the application up and running after installing dependencies._

 1. Get a free (Or paid) API Key at [https://mailchimp.com](https://mailchimp.com)
 2. Clone the repo